-Who are terrorist groups like the IRA or ETA and what do they want?
+Who are the IRA or ETA Terrorist Groups?

 As the global threat of terrorism becomes more outstanding, many people are curious about certain longstanding terrorist organizations which exist within Europe.